 - Her missing head also turns out to be quite cute, especially considering that Dullahans are supposed to have heads with horrible, twisted grins and skin like moldy cheese.

 - Dark Is Not Evil: In Celtic mythology, Dullahans act as Psychopomps who douse anyone who gets in their way with blood, marking them as the next one to be yanked to the afterlife by that particular Dullahan.
 Here, we've got one going around saving kidnap victims.

-- Double Standard: Abuse—Female on Male: She tends to beat on Shinra or wrap him up in her shadows when she's having her tsun-tsun moments, but it's subverted in that Shinra actually enjoys the abuse and tends to goad her on.
+- Double Standard: Abuse, Female on Male: She tends to beat on Shinra or wrap him up in her shadows when she's having her tsun-tsun moments, but justified in that Shrina enjoys the abuse and tends to goad her on.

 - Easy Amnesia: Due to losing her head.